July 1, 2017 will remain open at this time. Applications will be reviewed upon submission and interviews will be scheduled as soon as possible.

 The fellowship is fulltime for a period of twelve months.
-The next cycle begins July 1, 2013, and ends in June 30, 2014.
+The next cycle will begin on or about July 1, 2017.
 In addition to providing clinical social work interventions in both inpatient and outpatient settings, it is expected that the fellow will choose and develop a clinical project.
-The fellow is also expected to research and provide some training within the medical center on one or more palliative care related topics of interest to the fellow.
+This project should have direct and/or indirect benefit to patients and families and should include an educational component for other staff.

 To be eligible for the fellowship the applicant must have a Masters in Social Work degree from an accredited school of social work by the time the fellowship begins.
 The applicant must demonstrate interest in the area of palliative care and intent to use the fellowship training not only to increase her/his skills in clinical social work in the area of palliative care but also to contribute to the field and improve services to patients and their families.
 The fellow must be licensed to practice social work in the state of Minnesota (at the LGSW, LISW, or LICSW level) before the start of the fellowship.
 (Note: Graduating MSWs who have passed the licensing exam by the deadline application are eligible to apply for the fellowship.
 Please see additional information under the section “Application Process and Timelines” below.)

 The twelve month, fulltime fellowship includes a stipend of $31,200 and benefits, including Paid Time Off (accrued at 7.4 hours per two week full time pay period) and health insurance (toward which the fellow must contribute, amount depending on the option chosen).

 Application Process and Timelines

 Applicants must submit all application materials (see Palliative Care Social Work Fellowship Application (PDF)) together either in one packet by mail OR in one email.
 Paper applications should be delivered in paper form, not electronically.
 All applications need to be sent by USPS mail delivery and not another mail delivery service.